Bachelor of Arts (B.A.)

-The academically rigorous psychology program combines faith and learning, so students acquire the knowledge, skills and ethics necessary for Christian leadership and professional success.
-Students who major in psychology at Crown are driven by compassion for people.
-They sense a calling to impact others for God.
+The academically rigorous Christian Psychology Bachelor’s degree program in Minnesota combines faith and learning so that students gain the knowledge, skills and ethics necessary to serve effectively as Christians and as leaders in the workplace.
+Students who pursue our Christian Psychology major in Minnesota are driven by compassion for people and a desire to impact others for God.

 Psychology Major (B.A.)
 Courses